-Growing plants indoors can bring all sorts of benefits into the home.
+Growing plants indoors can bring all sorts of benefits into your home.
 Besides bringing in nature, you’ll get that “feel good” feeling when the buds start to grow!
 It can certainly brighten up your day.
 Because of this, I’m sharing 5 tips for planning your indoor garden.
 Hope you like it.

 5 Tips for Planning your Indoor Garden

 Find the best organic fertilizer, seeds, and other supplies so that you know what you are planting indoors will be safe for your family to consume.
 The best part about planning an indoor garden is that you will always know what’s inside the food you serve your family.
-Consider planting herbs and making your own seasoning for cooking family meals.
+Consider planting herbs and making your seasoning for cooking family meals.

 Pick a Spot

 Find out what type of sunlight and how much your vegetables and plants will need to grow healthy.
 An indoor garden is a little trickier because you will have to determine the best spots within your home for sunlight.
 Keep a watchful eye and record where sunlight is best so that the indoor garden has a chance to thrive.
 Some plants may not need as much sunlight, read the seed packet for full details.